nextstrain/auspice/docs-src/docs/narratives/how-to-write.md

 The heading is itself a link, which defines the view of auspice at that time.
 You may have noticed that as you interact with auspice -- for this example at [localhost:4000/mumps/na](http://localhost:4000/mumps/na) -- then the URL changes.
 For instance, if I use the sidebar to toggle "off" the tree & entropy, just keeping the map then you'll see that the URL has changed to [localhost:4000/mumps/na?d=map](http://localhost:4000/mumps/na?d=map).
-We're going to use this functionality to "save" the view of auspice into the markdown file, so that the narrative "knows" what view to show.
+We're going to use this functionality to "save" the view of auspice into the markdown file, so that the narrative knows what view to show.

 Let's use this knowledge to make a page in the narrative which switches to just show the map.
 Add the following text to the narrative markdown file: